ros2/ros2_documentation/source/Tutorials/ConfiguringROS2Environment.rst

 Prerequisites
 -------------

-Before starting these tutorials, install ROS 2 by following the instructions on the ROS 2 :ref:`Installation` page.
+Before starting these tutorials, install ROS 2 by following the instructions on the ROS 2 :ref:`InstallationGuide` page.

 Tasks
 -----